Navigating Financial Struggles: Strategies to Overcome Debt on a Limited Budget

 Risks and How to Mitigate Them

 - Potential for Debt: A high credit limit can be both a boon and a trap.
-While it offers a larger spending range, it also tempts overspending.
+While it offers a more extensive spending range, it also tempts overspending.
 Treat your credit card as an extension of your bank account; if you wouldn’t spend it from your account, don’t charge it on your card.

 Choosing the Right Credit Card